(maiden name Slámová)

 Papers in international peer reviewed journals:

-Klečková I., Česánek M., Fric Z., Pellissier L. (submitted in Molecular Phylogenetics and Evolution, 21st January 2015) Diversification of the cold-adapted butterfly genus Oeneis related to Holarctic biogeography and climatic niche shifts.
+Klečková I., Cesanek M., Fric Z., Pellissier L. (2015) Diversification of the cold-adapted butterfly genus Oeneis related to Holarctic biogeography and climatic niche shifts.
+Molecular Phylogenetics and Evolution 92 : 255-265.

 Peña C., Witthauer H., Klečková I., Fric Z.,Wahlberg N. (Submitted in Biological Journal of the Linnean Society, 27th February 2015).
 Adaptive radiations in butterflies: evolutionary history of the genus Erebia (Nymphalidae: Satyrinae).